Swydo/custom-integrations/README.md

         isDateTime: false, // default false
         // Boolean (optional) - indicates whether it's positive or negative if the number is higher or lower when compared to a previous period
         isNegative: false, // default false
-        // String (optional) - indicates how missing dates are added, only usable when field type is 'Date'
+        // String (optional) - indicates how missing dates are added
         // default based on the field's key
         dateRangeFiller:
             'null' |
-            'date' |
             'second' |
             'minute' |
             'hour' |